julienchastang/Unidata-Dockerfiles/ams2016/README/README.md

 ### Pull Down Images from the DockerHub Registry<a id="orgheadline35"></a>

-At this point you are almost ready to run the whole kit and caboodle.
+You are almost ready to run the whole kit and caboodle.
 But first  pull the relevant docker images to make this easier for the subsequent `docker-compose` command.

-    set -x

     # Docker pull all relavant images
     docker pull unidata/ldmtds:latest
     docker pull unidata/tdm:latest